ivanapinto/ivanapinto.github.io/README.md

         </form>

 <h3>ARIA DESCRIBED BY</h3>
-Aria described by  uses a text content of an element to describe anothe element on the page.
+<p>Aria described by  uses a text content of an element to describe anothe element on the page.
 For example, it can be used to describe a label of a button.
 When the screen reader describes a label, it will read a text input </p>

 <button aria-describedby="trash-desc">Move to trash</button>
 <p id="trash-desc">